wacncontent/CustomizeTool/addCommentOutput/includes/app-service-mobile-dotnet-backend-web-and-mobile.md

 ## Publish a TodoList web client UI from Visual Studio

 In this section, you will use a sample web client application implemented with AngularJS.
-You will then use Visual Studio to publish the project to a new hosted Azure Websites web app in Azure.
+You will then use Visual Studio to publish the project to a new hosted Azure Websites in Azure.

 1. In Visual Studio, open the project **MultiChannelToDo.Web**.
 Edit the file `js/service/ToDoService.js`, adding the URL to the Web API you just published: